 Salesforce's contact object has a parent relationship to the account object.
 But the lead object has no relationship to the account object.
-This can lead to lost business potential when, for example, an inbound lead is not automatically associated with the matching account record.
-And therefore the account owner misses the implicit engagement signal.
-Considering inbound leads an account engagement signal is a typical feature of account-based sales.
+When an inbound lead is not automatically associated with the matching account record, you run the risk of losing business potential.
+Considering inbound leads as an account engagement signal is a typical feature of account-based sales.

-Groove includes a high-fidelity lead matching algorithm that can match leads to the related accounts, based on email domain, company name or website.
-This allows the account owner to monitor lead activity on their accounts and maximize the outreach potential.
+Groove includes a high-fidelity lead matching algorithm that can match leads to their related accounts based on email domain, company name, or website.
+This allows the account owner to monitor lead activity on their accounts, and maximize their outreach potential.
 Groove establishes a many-to-many relationship between the Lead and the Account object through a custom object called "Lead Match".

 In order to activate and utilize Groove's Lead-to-Account matching, please follow the directions below.

 Note: after configuring Lead Matching for your Salesforce org, please reach out to firstname.lastname@example.org, as we need to make an additional modification to your account on our end for this to work.